 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

 Flows on the Taylor are on the lower end of normal for this time of year.
 However, trout are able to spread out, but continue to favor the soft water like the deep and slow runs and pools.
 Trout here are often stubborn and selective given the high volume of angler traffic.
 This will be especially true in the summer months.
 That being said, with a little stealth and finesse you should see decent results.
 As is always the case on tricky tailwaters like this, depth and presentation will trump all other factors.
 Keep a low profile when approaching the river using high water clarity to your advantage and making sure to sight fish when possible.
 Nymphing continues to be the most effective mode of fishing.
-However, surface action continues to improve with a variety of new bug life.
+However, surface action has been great with a variety of hatches.
 When nymphing, lead with a mysis shrimp, caddis larva or golden stonefly followed by one or more smaller imitative midge, baetis or caddis larva/pupa patterns.
 Eggs and worms have also been productive and we like to think of them as our slump buster patterns.
-Keep an eye on surface action and actively rising trout as hatch activity has been great and trout are looking up for midges, PMDs and Caddis.
+Keep an eye on surface action and actively rising trout as hatch activity has been great and trout are looking up for midges, PMDs, Caddis and drakes.
 Terrestrials are starting to make regular appearances as well so don't hesitate to rig up some hopper droppers.
 Chubby Chernobyls, Amy's Ants, PMXs and Hippie Stompers are a few of our favorites.

 The Taylor River is the largest tributary to the Upper Gunnison River and originates in the high country of northeast Gunnison county near the continental divide.
 From the headwaters, the Taylor River flows southeast to Taylor Park Reservoir before turning southwest, through Taylor Canyon, for about 26 miles toward Almont where it meets the East River.
 Below the Taylor Park Dam, is one of Colorado’s most prized tailwaters and is home to some beefy rainbow, cutthroat, cutbow and brown trout.
 While there is some incredible fishing near the headwaters, above the dam, this report will emphasize the tailwater section and to a lesser extent the subsequent 26 mile stretch through the canyon.
 Below the dam, you’ll find some deeper runs, slow pools and pocket water.
 Whereas, further south, water velocity picks up making the pockets and faster riffles more attractive holding places for trout.
 The Taylor is a must for every angler as it offers some incredible landscape and fishing.
 That being said, this tailwater see’s its fair share of angler pressure, so come prepared for crowds.